iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 summary: _I move on from HTTP to HTTPS; for security and other benefits_

-For the past year I've been building and improving VoIP services - at first it was a hobby then it turned into a professional skill for a SaaS firm.
-This article reflects on the hobby phase and the cross-origin issue I had.[^1]
+For the past year, I've been building and improving on VoIP services - at first it was a hobby then it turned into a professional skill for a SaaS firm in the United States.
+This article reflects on the hobby phase and the 'HTTP-HTTPS' cross-origin issue I encountered.[^1]

 [enter [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS "cors - bane of my web development existence")]

-It's February, 2022 and I'm watching a Twilio Conference on YouTube; the next couple of days I'll put to use the Twilio documentation.
+It's February 2022 and I'm watching a Twilio Conference on YouTube; the next couple of days I'll put to use the Twilio documentation.

-I have two projects on AWS in regards to this hobby: a rest API utilizing the powers of Twilio — from buying a local number (from a few supported countries) to handling voice calls, running on an [EC2 instance.](https://aws.amazon.com/ec2/) And other project — a web service that hits the API's endpoints.
-As a fun project, just for me and a colleague to play around with, NGROK was sufficient for local hosting; running a _temporary_ HTTPS It eliminated cross-origin issues, but the con with this 'hack' was its fragility in terms of custom domain availability and short-term use.
+At the time of writing, I have two projects on AWS in regards to this hobby: a rest API utilizing the powers of Twilio — from buying a local number (from a few supported countries) to handling voice calls, running on an [EC2 instance.](https://aws.amazon.com/ec2/) And the other project — a web service that hits the API's endpoints.
+As a fun project, just for me and a colleague to play around with, NGROK was sufficient for local hosting; running a _temporary_ HTTPS eliminated cross-origin issues, but the con with this 'hack' was its fragility in terms of custom domain availability and short-term use.
 Also, worthy of note that I could not serve this API on render, vercel or even Heroku as it is quite dense, and it affected performance and latency.

-For the purpose of having my Web service to conveniently hit my API, I had to set both up as HTTPS — moving on from HTTP.
+To have my Web service conveniently hit my API, I had to set both up as HTTPS — moving on from HTTP.

 > Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP).
 It uses encryption for secure communication over a computer network, and is widely used on the Internet.
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS) or, formerly, Secure Sockets Layer (SSL).
 The protocol is therefore also referred to as HTTP over TLS, or HTTP over SSL.

-<span style="font-size: smaller">My Web service had to be HTTPS as well as it uses audio connectivity on browsers and this is disabled on HTTP by browsers, except, of course, localhost.
+<span style="font-size: smaller">My Web service had to be HTTPS as well as it uses audio connectivity to establish full calling protocols on browsers and this is disabled on HTTP by browsers, except, of course, localhost.
 And to allow HTTPS-HTTPS communication</span>